-The Summer Undergraduate Research Fellowship program at the University of Houston (SURF-UH) seeks to provide funding for rising UH sophomores, juniors, and seniors to participate in a focused, full-time, 10-week research experience (June 3 - August 5) under the direction of UH faculty.
-Current freshmen who will be sophomores in fall 2020 are eligible to apply for the fellowship.
-However, students graduating in spring and summer 2020 are not eligible for this program.
+The Summer Undergraduate Research Fellowship program at the University of Houston (SURF-UH) seeks to provide funding for rising UH sophomores, juniors, and seniors to participate in a focused, full-time, 10-week research experience (June 2 - August 4, 2021) under the direction of UH faculty.
+Current freshmen who will be sophomores in fall 2021 are eligible to apply for the fellowship.
+However, students graduating in spring and summer 2021 are not eligible for this program.
 No course credit will be offered for participation in this program, and students who have previously participated in the SURF-UH program are ineligible to reapply.
 This fellowship is open to students of all disciplines.
 All full-time UH faculty members are eligible to participate as faculty sponsors (this precludes adjunct faculty).
 Faculty may nominate up to two students for a SURF.
 Please note that faculty mentors may request up to $300 of reimbursement for expenses related to the SURF project, but must submit this request by June 30, 2022.
 The deadline to submit a faculty-mentor letter of reccomendation is March 18th, 2022.

 Who is Eligible?Rising sophomores, juniors and seniors, from all majors, with at least a 3.0 GPA are eligible to apply.
 If a student has less than 12 hours from UH, a 3.5 GPA is required.
 Students enrolled in any graduate or professional program are not eligible.
 The SURF program provides a $4,000 scholarship to students and a $300 reimbursement stipend to faculty for any expenses incurred in mentoring the SURF student.
 All full-time UH faculty are eligible to mentor a SURF student.